-Have you noticed that your curls look better right after shower when it is wet and after it get dry and you comb it then it converts into a big mess.
+Have you noticed that your curls look better right after a shower when it is wet and after it gets dry and you comb it then it converts into a big mess?
 This is the thing where you need to stop.
 By combing your hair you separate your curls and make it frizzy, unmanageable and poofy.
 Then you have to tie them up.
-So, first of all stop combing your hair when it is dry and read on to know the complete routine that will make you fall in love with your hair.
+So, first of all, stop combing your hair when it is dry and read on to know the complete routine that will make you fall in love with your hair.

 Wash your hair by massaging your scalp and let the shampoo rinse through rest of your hair.
-Most shampoos in market contains sulfates which are very harsh on your hair and leave it dry.
-So, its a good idea to switch to sulfate free mild shampoo to wash your hair.
+Most shampoos in the market contain sulfates which are very harsh on your hair and leave it dry.
+So, it’s a good idea to switch to sulfate free mild shampoo to wash your hair.

 Apply conditioner and keep it on for 2-3 minutes.
 As I told you earlier that you should not comb curly hair when it is dry.
 So, this is the part where you detangle your hair and take out any knots or loose strands from your hair.
 While your conditioner is on, detangle your hair using your fingers or a wide tooth comb.
 Once you are done then do not run fingers or comb through your hair after this.
 Rinse your conditioner off by massaging your scalp and keeping your head upside down.
 It will help you to make your hair lift from roots and give volume on top.